As of Oct. 15, unless otherwise noted

-Since the federal disaster declaration for Hurricane Michael, Wakulla County residents have received more than $9.55 million in total federal funds:*
+Since the federal disaster declaration for Hurricane Michael, Wakulla County residents, local governments and private non-profits have received about $14.3 million in total federal funds:

-- More than 220 flood insurance claims have been filed.
-An estimated $5.4 million in claims have been paid.
+- As of Sept.
+17, 233 flood insurance claims have been filed.
+An estimated $8.2 million in claims have been paid.

-- More than $3 million in U.S. Small Business Administration low-interest disaster loans have been approved for 63 homeowners and renters and two businesses.
+- As of Oct.
+1, nearly $4.4 million in U.S. Small Business Administration low-interest disaster loans have been approved for 91 homeowners and renters and nine businesses.

-- 159 homeowners and renters are approved for rental assistance.
+- 175 homeowners and renters have been approved for rental assistance.